luisdelaye/CurSa/README.md

 Next, the metadata.tsv file donwloaded from GISAID has a column whith the geographic location where each coronavirus was sampled.
 The information in this column is used by Nextstrain to geolocalize the samples.
 To do so, each geographic location whithin metadata.tsv has to be represented in color_ordering.tsv and lat_longs.tsv files.
 However, this is not always the case because the names in metadata.tsv are captured by many different people around the world and sometimes these people introduce typos; or the names in metadata.tsv and in color_ordering.tsv and lat_longs.tsv files can be in different languages.
 In addition, there can be geographic localities in metadata.tsv that are lacking in color_ordering.tsv (and lat_longs.tsv) because the people from Nextstrain hasn't had the time to add them.
 We will see next how to fix these problems.
 Just keep in mind that at the end, all names from the geographic localities in metadata.tsv have to be in color_ordering.tsv; and every name from a geographic locality in metadata.tsv has to be associated to a geographic coordinate in lat_longs.tsv.

 The first thing to do is to check whether the names of the geographic localities in metadata.tsv are found in color_ordering.tsv.
-We will do this specifically for the names of the country on which you would like to focus your Nextstrain analysis (in this case: Mexico).
+We will do this specifically for the names of the country on which you would like to focus your Nextstrain analysis (in this case Mexico).
 For this we use the script compare_names.pl.
 We recommend you to make security copies of the original color_ordering.tsv and lat_longs.tsv files (in case you would like to recover the original files) and then make a copy of color_ordering.tsv and lat_longs.tsv to your working directory.
 Then run the script:

 ```
+data20230223/
+$ cp ~/Software/ncov/defaults/color_ordering.tsv .
+$ cp ~/Software/ncov/defaults/lat_longs.tsv .
-$ perl compare_names.pl color_ordering.tsv metadata.tsv Mexico
+$ perl compare_names.pl color_ordering.tsv Mexico.metadata.tsv Mexico
 ```

 This script will check if the names of the geographical localities in metadata.tsv are found in color_ordering.tsv.
 If a name is not found, it will print a warning message to the screen (Part 1 of the output).
 This script will also check whether the same name is repeated whithin different geographic contexts (Part 2).
 We will see later that this may not be an error by itself.
 Note that if you analyze the sequences from a country whose name contain spaces (like 'Costa Rica') you have to replace spaces with underscores (i.e. Costa_Rica).
 In our example data, the first time you run the compare_names.pl script you will get the following output: